Changing a Child's Name

 You may currently be involved in a legal case for custody, child support or parentage.
 If you plan to change the child’s name it is best to have the child’s name change included in that hearing.

 Questions?
 Need advice?

-As our kits are not suitable for children, and because we are only involved in notifications, Easy Name Change does provide any further information regarding changing a child's name.
+Our service only provides company specific name change information and forms and are therefore not suitable for children.
+Easy Name Change does provide any further information regarding changing a child's name.
 Basic information about changing the name of a minor in your state may be available online, so you may start with a Google search.
 For absolute advice it is always recommended you speak with the clerk of court or an appropriately qualified professional.
 A great free service for legal questions is AVVO.

 We are unable to provide any further information on legal name change beyond what appears on this page.
 Easy Name Change are not legal professionals and the above information is of a general nature only.
 Please do not contact us about changing a child's name - we are unable to respond.

 - Over 200 listings